Mervyn LeRoy: Personal life

 LeRoy married three times and had many relationships with Hollywood actresses.
-He was first married to Elizabeth Edna Murphy in 1927, which ended in divorce in 1933.
+He was first married to Edna Murphy in 1927, which ended in divorce in 1932.
 During their separation, LeRoy dated Ginger Rogers, but they ended the relationship and stayed lifelong friends.
 In 1934, he married Doris Warner, the daughter of Warner Bros. founder, Harry Warner.
 The couple had one son, Warner LeRoy and one daughter, Linda LeRoy Janklow, who is married to Morton L. Janklow.
 His son, Warner LeRoy, became a restaurateur.
 The marriage ended in divorce in 1942.
-In 1946, he married Kathryn "Kitty" Priest Rand, who had been previously married to Sidney M. Spiegel (the co-founder of Essaness Theatres and grandson of Joseph Spiegel); and to restaurateur Ernie Byfield.
+In 1946, he married Kathryn "Kitty" Prest Rend, who had been previously married to Sidney M. Spiegel (the co-founder of Essaness Theatres and grandson of Joseph Spiegel); and to restaurateur Ernie Byfield.
 They remained married until his death.
 LeRoy also sold his Bel Air, Los Angeles, home to Johnny Carson.

 Other interests

 A fan of thoroughbred horse racing, Mervyn LeRoy was a founding member of the Hollywood Turf Club, operator of the Hollywood Park Racetrack and a member of the track's board of directors from 1941 until his death in 1987.
 In partnership with father-in-law, Harry Warner, he operated a racing stable, W-L Ranch Co., during the 1940s/50s.